 Respect The Locals And Their Culture

-Responsible traveling is not only about protecting the environment.
+Responsible travelling is not only about protecting the environment.
 It also involves respecting places and people.
 When visiting a foreign place, you are likely to learn about religion, language, and customs that you disagree with or you don’t understand.
 Regardless of your belief or point of views, respect them.
 When they visit your country, it is something that you will demand from them too.

 Make Water Conservation Efforts